UMD-CS-STICs/389Kfall17/README.md

 ## Credits: 1

 ## Course Description
 This course provides a comprehensive, practical introduction to modern full-stack web development using JavaScript and Node.js.
-The course will start with basic HTML/CSS/JavaScript.
-Then, we will move into Node.js and learn how to deploy a website from there.
-We will learn about Express.js (server-side development module) and MongoDB (database) in order to create a complete web application.
+The course will start with HTML/CSS/JavaScript.
+Then, we will move into Node.js and learn how to build back-end applications.
+Finally, we will learn about Express.js (server-side development framework) and MongoDB (database) in order to create a complete web application.

 ## Textbooks (None)
 ## Topics Covered